Monday, June 29, 2009

 Wednesday, June 17, 2009

-The answer is that 1/5 is calculated from the outside, so it really is 1/4 of the principal.
+The answer is that 1/5 is calculated from the outside and is 1/4 of the principal.

 Tuesday, June 16, 2009

-For produce grown in Israel, second tithe should be separated and brought to Jerusalem – when the Temple is standing – and be eaten there.
-If it is too far to bring it to Jerusalem, or if the Temple is not standing, it should be redeemed for money.
+For produce grown in Israel, the second tithe should be separated and brought to Jerusalem – when the Temple is standing – and be eaten there.
+It should be redeemed for money if it is too far to get to Jerusalem or the Temple is not standing.

-If one wishes to redeem a small amount of second tithe, such as one grape, which is worth less than a prutah, he can’t do it for such small amount alone, but should add its sanctity to the money used for previous redemptions of larger amounts.
+If one wishes to redeem a small amount of second tithe, such as one grape worth less than a prutah, he can’t do it for such a small amount alone but should add its sanctity to the money used for previous redemptions of more significant amounts.

-In a special case a small amount that was brought to Jerusalem – and then the walls of Jerusalem fell – cannot be redeemed.
+In a particular case, a small amount brought to Jerusalem – and then the walls of Jerusalem fell – cannot be redeemed.

-Coins erode with use, and using them as if new could constitute a fraud.
+Coins erode with use, and using them as if new could constitute fraud.

-Coins that still circulate, albeight with difficulty, should be accepted, and the one who doesn’t is called stingy.
-After this they should be used for necklaces or destroyed.
+Coins that still circulate, albeit with difficulty, should be accepted, and the one who doesn’t is called stingy.
+After this, they should be used for necklaces or destroyed.

 Monday, June 15, 2009

-When he came before Rava for a ruling, Rava said to him, “The rules of overcharging apply only to a merchant, but when buying from a householder, the buyer has no claim of price fraud.”
+When he came before Rava for a ruling, Rava said, "The rules of overcharging apply only to a merchant, but when buying from a householder, the buyer has no claim of price fraud."
 People consider their personal effects dear and sell them for more than their worth.

 Sunday, June 14, 2009

 Price fraud – overcharging by the seller or underpaying by the buyer – is prohibited.
-The law in any particular case depends on two factors: the amount of the fraud, and the period of time that elapses between the transaction and the time the defrauded party protests.
+The law in any particular case depends on three factors: the amount of the fraud, the time that elapses between the transaction, and the time the defrauded party protests.

-If the amount of price fraud is the discrepancy of less than 1/6, the sale stands and all claims are immediately waived.
-If the amount is exactly 1/6, the buyer can demand a refund.
-If the amount is more than one sixth, either party can void the sale.
+If the amount of price fraud is a discrepancy of less than 1/6, the sale stands, and all claims are immediately waived.
+If the amount is precisely 1/6, the buyer can demand a refund.
+If the amount is more than one-sixth, either party can void the sale.

-If the buyer gave the seller the money but did not take the produce from him, either party can legally renege, but the Sages said, “The One Who exacted retribution from the people of the Generation of the Flood and from the Generation of Dispersion – He will ultimately exact retribution from someone who does not abide by his word!”
+If the buyer gave the seller the money but did not take the produce from him, either party can legally renege.
+However, the Sages said, "The One Who exacted retribution from the people of the Generation of the Flood and from the Generation of Dispersion – He will ultimately exact retribution from someone who does not abide by his word!"

 Friday, June 12, 2009

 Rabbi Yochanan said that under Biblical law, the payment of money acquires movables.
-And why did the Rabbis say that drawing an object to oneself acquires the movable property, but paying money does not?
-Out of concern that the buyer may pay but not take delivery of the goods, then if a fire breaks out, the seller would not take sufficient measures to save them, since he has already been paid.
+And why did the Rabbis say that drawing an object to oneself acquires movable property, but paying cash does not?
+Out of concern that the buyer may pay but not take delivery of the goods, then if a fire breaks out, the seller would not take sufficient measures to save them since he has already been paid.

 Resh Lakish said that acquisition by drawing to oneself is explicitly indicated in the Torah, “…if you sell or buy from the hand of your fellow…”